aannasw/aannasw.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I love analyzing data, managing process improvement projects and learning new things.
 I am Founder/CEO of a data analytics consultancy called 3PM Coffee Break.
-I've lived all over Southern California in the last 15 years now, loved every minute of it and currently make my home in Orange County.</p>
+I've lived all over Southern California in the last 15 years now, loved every minute of it and currently make my home in Burbank.</p>

 <p>I grew up in India in a metropolitan town called <a href="https://en.wikipedia.org/wiki/Vadodara" target="_blank">Baroda</a> that had a wonderful small-city feel (then) with big city values.</p>

 <p>I moved to the United States as a junior in high school, and except for a year in grad school at University of Illinois at Urbana-Champaign, have happily made my home in various parts of Southern California since.</p>

-<p>These days, I work on business-facing data operations, reporting transformation, tech/process change initiatives for Warner Bros. (now Warner Bros.
+<p>These days, I work on business-facing tech/process change initiatives for Warner Bros. (now Warner Bros.
 Discovery) Consumer Products.</p>

 <h2>Skills</h2>